The Best Painter’s Tape For Your Project

 3) How Much Paint: Excessive amounts of paint will cause the tape to oversaturate, resulting in unwanted expansion and contract, causing bleed through.

-4) Removing the Tape: Removing the tape midway through the drying processes will help to prevent damaging the paint finish.
+4) Removing the Tape: Removing the tape midway through the drying process will help to prevent damaging the paint finish.

 Note: Paint brands and types all stick and cure at different rates.
 Always pull down and away from the painted edge to prevent paint removal from surfaces.